-Information about Alexandria Deserts Oases, tours and Online Booking
+Information about Alexandria Deserts Oases, tours, Booking

 Alexandria Deserts Oases featured by Qattara Depression.
 The lowest point in Egypt, under sea level that is; the Qattara Depression is in the Northern part of the beautiful Western Desert.
 In fact, its depths reach to 134 m below sea level.
 It is the largest of seven such depressions in Egypt.
 Unlike other depressions, the Oasis of Qattara, the Moghra Oasis, uninhabited.
 Bedouin tribes and their livestock move through the area, utilizing the waters and grass of Moghra for grazing.